-Of course we don’t like big piles of disorganized paper or photos hanging out all over our office, but what about digital clutter?
-Fortunately, it’s less visible, but it’s no less frustrating not to be able to find a file or a photo that we need!
-Today, I’ll tackle digital photo organization.
-Stay tuned, because I even share a couple embarrassing confessions in today’s post.
+04Let’s talk about how to organize digital photos.
+Of course, we don’t like big piles of disorganized paper or photos hanging out all over our office, but what about digital photos?
+Fortunately, they are less visible, but it’s no less frustrating not to be able to find a file or a photo that we need!

-Let me start by saying that I’m certainly not an expert in this arena and I’ve had my fair share of photo organizing mistakes, but I have learned a few things, and I do finally have a system that is working for me!
+Let me start by saying that I’m certainly not an expert in this arena and I’ve had my fair share of photo organizing mistakes, but I have learned a few things, and I do finally have a system for organizing my digital photos that is working for me!
 In this case, I really believe the simpler and more straightforward the better.
 I’ve tried more advanced, complicated systems, and, trust me, they just fall apart.
 Here are the steps for getting your digital photos in order.

 Step 1: Start from This Point Forward